ComedicChimera/chai-lang.dev/content/_index.md

 that can allow for efficiently applying operations to multiple numeric values is still useful.
 Vectors are not required to use Whirlwind.{{< /alert >}}

+#### Expressive Reference Semantics

+In many languages, reference semantics can often be opaque and confusing -- you modify a list in one function somewhere deep in your codebase and suddenly it has changed everywhere.
+Whirlwind strives to make its memory semantics clear by strictly distinguishing between references and values.
+For example, lists are values and act like values unless otherwise stated.
+But don't worry, working with references is super easy: memory efficiency is still front and center without cluttering up your code.

+**TODO: find good example of reference semantics in action**

 #### Powerful Package System

 In Whirlwind, each directory consistutes a package that contains multiple individual files.
 All internal